-Finance and sales leadership at investment programs need to be up-to-speed on advisor compensation trends and current research.
-The need to remain competitive is important for numerous reasons, but perhaps one of the most critical reasons is due to the growing talent shortage in the financial advisory industry.
-Older advisors are retiring at a rapid rate, by one estimate 35% of the current financial advisors will retire over the next ten years.
-According to Cerulli Associates, the retirement of these advisors will leave some $6 trillion in advisor-managed assets in need of new advisors to serve these clients.
-Cerulli research also shows only about 25% of today’s advisors are under 40, with only about 10% under age 30.
+As need for new talent grows more competitive, investment firms need to keep up with financial advisor compensation trends.
+The need to remain competitive is important for numerous reasons, but perhaps one of the most critical reasons is due to the growing talent shortage in the financial advice industry.
+According to Cerulli Associates, approximately 37% of financial advisors will retire over the next ten years.
+The retirement of these advisors would put almost $8 trillion of industry assets in motion.
+Research also shows that the average age of financial advisors is now 51 and only 22% of advisors are under 40.
 This is a small pool from which to find the talented advisors of the future.

 As a result of this talent shortage, finance and sales leadership at broker-dealers need to remain on top of the key trends in advisor compensation plans.
 Here are five key trends in advisor compensation plans.

 1. Advisor compensation plans utilizing a “rolling grid”

 Advisor compensation plans that calculate payout based on a rolling month production average continue to gain in popularity, specifically the rolling 12-month plan.
 According to the Kehrer Bielan 2018 Advisor Compensation Study, the rolling twelve-month lookback has experienced a marked increase in use, up from 19% in 2015.
 Although monthly plans are simpler to model and remain the most popular, multiple month plans are more stable and reduce suitability risk.

 2. Implementing multiple advisor compensation plans